captmicr0/xbox-board-re/README.md

 - Vias and footprints will be created later with symbols.

 Feel free to ask if you have any questions about the project, or how to use Inkscape.

+### OpenCV Script
+- Working on script to auto-detect traces, vias, pads, and designators.